getify/You-Dont-Know-JS/types & grammar/ch4.md

 `foo()` gets called only because `a` tests as truthy.
 If that test failed, this `a && foo()` expression statement would just silently stop -- this is known as "short circuiting" -- and never call `foo()`.

 Again, it's not nearly as common for people to author such things.
 Usually, they'd do `if (a) { foo(); }` instead.
 But JS minifiers choose `a && foo()` because it's much shorter.
-So, now, if you ever have to decipher such code, now you'll know what it's doing and why.
+So, now, if you ever have to decipher such code, you'll know what it's doing and why.

 OK, so `||` and `&&` have some neat tricks up their sleeve, as long as you're willing to allow the *implicit* coercion into the mix.